dhuynh97/dhuynh97.github.io/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: 'Hey.
+I wanna suck on yo titties Kylie.'
-name: 'Daniel Huynh'
+name: 'My name is Daniel Huynh'
-subtitle: 'I build things for the web.'
+subtitle: 'yerrrrrrrrrr'
-buttonText: 'Get In Touch With These'
+buttonText: 'Get In Touch With This Dikkkkkkk'
 ---

-I'm a software engineer based San Jose, CA.
+cant wait to see u. bye. i love u.